bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ```

 **Activity:** Arrange your windows so you can see the **Teleop Terminal**, the **Gazebo Window**, and the **Topic Echo Terminal** simultaneously.
-When you press keys in the Teleop terminal to move the arm, observe how the `position` values in the `/joint_states` topic change in the third terminal.
-This verifies that the simulation is correctly publishing the state of the robot.
+When you press keys in the Teleop terminal to move the arm, observe how the `position` values in the `/joint_states` topic change in the fourth docker shell.

 ---